python/mypy/docs/source/typed_dict.rst

         type Z = {"a": int, "b": int}  # same as above (Python 3.12+ only)

     This restriction does not apply to the :pep:`764` syntax.
-    Also, due to incompatibility with runtime type-checking it is strongly recommended to *not* use legacy inline syntax in union types.
+    Also, due to incompatibility with runtime type-checking, it is strongly recommended to *not* use legacy inline syntax in union types.